dmuth/zfs-playground/README.md

 - Optionally run `zfs-lab-create` to create a ZFS pool and filesystem in `/zfs/lab1/`.

+## Poking Under The Hood

+The way this project works is by creating 10 1 GB files in the `/disks/` directory on the VM, named `disk0` through `disk9`.
+Because in UNIX, devices have file paths, there's no reason that files themselves cannot be treated as devices.
+This means that entire ZFS filesystems can be created, using these files as standins for multiple physical disks.

+Obviously you don't want to use this for production, but having an error of files-pretending-to-be-disks works great for learning how to admin a ZFS filesystem, simulating hardware failures and disk corruption, etc.

+This README includes a list of the incldued utilities and how they are used, along with some sample exercises to become better familiar with ZFS.

 ## Utilities

 This repo ships with a number of utilities to automate and semi-automate work related to playing